sjain882/AutoHotKey-Scripts/README.md

 - For the first turn of knob (clockwise/anticlockwise), just show the ALT+TAB menu but don't change app.
 It will stay visible until you click/press down on knob again (mute button).
 This is achieved by instantly sending ALT+SHIFT+TAB after ALT+TAB to show the UI.

-- After you finished turning knob to select app, alt tab menu will stay visible for 2 seconds before it commits the app switch (aka, releases ALT.).
-This can be bypassed before the 2 seconds has elapsed by clicking the knob.
+- After you finished turning knob to select app, alt tab menu will stay visible for 500ms before it commits the app switch (aka, releases ALT.).
+This can be bypassed before the 500ms has elapsed by clicking the knob.

 - Can still mute/unmute volume by clicking knob when ALT+TAB menu is NOT visible.